PubohH/2025-Summer-Erdos-Elo-Project/README.md

 ## Group Membters: Pubo Huang, Tianxiang (Jimmy) Liu, Rubaiyat Bin Islam

 ## Project Overview
-We created a Elo rating system for professional snooker players which assigns a number to each player that reflects their skill levels.
+We applied a variation of Elo rating system for professional snooker players which assigns a number to each player that reflects their skill levels.
 We then created several machine learning models that predict the machine result and scores based on players’ Elo ratings and their statistics.